The Merton Giving Coronavirus Fund is still open for applications; http://bit.ly/349FO5j

 See below their latest update on key stats including fund growth and grant allocations to date.
 This would not have been possible without your kind donations!

 About the Merton Giving Coronavirus Fund

-Merton Giving has today launched the Merton Giving Coronavirus Fund, providing £150,000 of financial support to organisations working locally that are either delivering COVID-19 front line services or whose organisation’s ability to operate has been impacted by the measures put in place to stem the COVID-19 pandemic.
+Merton Giving launched the Merton Giving Coronavirus Fund, providing £150,000 of financial support to organisations working locally that are either delivering COVID-19 front line services or whose organisation’s ability to operate has been impacted by the measures put in place to stem the COVID-19 pandemic.

 Fundraising efforts from the local business community alongside team sponsored events have raised £20,000 for the Merton Giving Fund.
 This incredible achievement has been recognised by both Wimbledon Foundation and Clarion Futures, the charitable foundation of Clarion Housing Group, with each pledging £20,000 in matched donations.
 Additionally, Merton Giving supporter, Merton Council, has committed to a generous £50,000 donation.
 With our online fundraising campaign, which in just over two weeks has raised £2,500, we will continue to grow the Fund.

 The Merton Giving Coronavirus Fund is administered by key partner Merton Voluntary Service Council (MVSC).
 The team is working to make decisions and allocate funding as quickly as possible to provide Merton organisations with emergency financial support.
 Full details regarding the Fund, including guidance, how to apply and to submit an application can be found here.

 “The importance of cross-sector collaboration has never been so important at this time when we are all facing challenges that just a few short weeks ago seemed unimaginable.
 We are appreciative that Wimbledon Foundation and Clarion Futures and Merton Council have responded to increase the fund.”